Update

 Year by year

-A closer look at the clinical communication learning available across all four years, from A2 foundations in Year 1 to OET role-play, case-note writing, and hospital interview English in Year 4.
+A closer look at the clinical communication learning available across all four years.

 Year 1 — Target A2